The Library's Collections

 BROWSING VIDEO GAMES

-The Video Game collection is intended to support the University's Multimedia curriculum and therefore is restricted to UWW faculty, staff and students.
-The collection includes representative games for Wii, Playstation3 and Xbox 360.
+The Video Game collection is intended to support the University's Media Arts & Game Design Program and therefore is restricted to UWW faculty, staff and students.
+The collection includes representative games for Wii, Playstation3, Playstation4, Xbox 360, Xbox One, Nintendo 3DS and Playstation Vita.
 The Library does not collect every game in every format.

 The Great Minds Collection showcases titles selected by librarians and faculty to represent great thinkers, writers and ideas of the world.
 Three sets of classics form the core of the collection: Great Books of the Western World, Gateway to the Great Books, and the Harvard Classics.
 The collection draws on ancient and contemporary classics and also features books that highlight important concepts in various disciplines.
 UW-W faculty and staff may make suggestions for titles to add to Great Minds.
 Or they may wish to contribute an annotation for one of their favorites Great Minds books to be posted on the Andersen Library Blog.
 See the Great Minds guide to submit your suggestions or write a blog entry.